use-ink/ink-docs/docs/faq/migrating-from-ink-3-to-4.md

 - Add checks to ensure that calls coming from the zero-address are rejected

 You should also now consider dealing with `AccountId`'s as `Option<AccountId>`'s.
-This is more idomatic Rust, and also conveys the meaning of a "null" or "empty" address much better.
+This is more idiomatic Rust, and also conveys the meaning of a "null" or "empty" address much better.

 ## Updates to the `CallBuilder` and `CreateBuilder` APIs